revbayes/revbayes.github.io/tutorials/sse/bisse.md

     monitors[mni++] = mnScreen(printgen=100, rate_12, rate_21, speciation, extinction)

+{% aside Sampling Ancestral States %}

+Optionally, we can sample ancestral states during the MCMC analysis.
+We need to add an additional monitor to record the state of each internal node in the tree.
+The file produced by this monitor can be summarized so that we can visualize the estimates of ancestral states.

+    monitors[mni++] = mnJointConditionalAncestralState(tree=timetree, cdbdp=timetree, type="Standard", printgen=10, withTips=true, withStartStates=false, filename="output/anc_states_primates_BiSSE.log")

+{% endaside %}

 #### **Initializing and Running the MCMC Simulation**

 With a fully specified model, a set of monitors, and a set of moves, we